TsimpleT/Decklists/docs/CONVENTIONS.md

 # GENERAL:
 - new line at bottom of files

+# DEFINITIONS
+- id typically means TTS ID which has things all under 1st printing of the card (but ending in -N to indicate alt art)
+- printId = id printed on card

 # COMMITS:
 - first line: "[MAJOR.REGULAR.TWEAK/FIX] <summary>"
 - TODO.md / RELEASE-NOTES.md / UPDATE-HISTORY.md